 - Any changes reported are based on the YANG NRM definitions, even though the RESTful notification mapping is reused.

 - The media type as specified by the "Content-Type" header in the HTTP POST request shall be "application/yang-data+json".
-If the ONAP VES API integration is used the "Content-Type" shall be set to application/json as dictated by the VES specification[45].
+If the ONAP VES API integration is used the "Content-Type" shall be set to "application/json" as dictated by the VES specification[45].

 - The value of "path" shall be a RESTCONF data resource identifier (RFC 8040 [49], clause 3.5.3).
 The initial parts " RESTCONF root resource" and the first identifier "/data" shall be excluded from the path.